jss653/ci-cd-final-project/README.md

 Name your repo: `ci-cd-final-project`.

+NOTE!: Project instructions says 'https' tp clone but that method is deprecated so use ssh and keys instead - just saying

 ## Setup

 After entering the lab environment you will need to run the `setup.sh` script in the `./bin` folder to install the prerequisite software.